 Food supplements are intended to correct nutritional deficiencies, maintain an adequate intake of certain nutrients, or to support specific physiological functions.
 They are not medicinal products and as such cannot exert a pharmacological, immunological or metabolic action.
 Therefore their use is not intended to treat or prevent diseases in humans or to modify physiological functions.

-At European Union level, in the EU, food supplements are regulated as foods and are generally subject to the provisions of European food law, including, but not limited to, food labelling, nutrition and health claims, food additives, food hygiene and production, food control.
+At European Union level, food supplements are regulated as foods and are generally subject to the provisions of European food law, including, but not limited to, food labelling, nutrition and health claims, food additives, food hygiene and production, food control.

 The Food Supplements Directive 2002/46/EC sets specific marketing requirements for food supplements relating notably to their composition and labelling/advertising.
 It regulates the vitamins and minerals, and the substances used as their sources, which can be used in the manufacturing of food supplements (in the Annexes to the Directive).
 The Directive also provides that maximum and minimum amounts of vitamins and minerals in food supplements will be set.